 How Much Does Breast Augmentation Cost?

-Breast augmentation costs an average of $6,000 to $8,000 in Richmond for the surgeon’s fee.
+Breast augmentation costs an average of $7,700 to $8,200 at Richmond Aesthetic Surgery.
 Since every patient receives a surgical plan tailored to their unique needs and aesthetic goals, this cost will vary for each individual.
-Additional factors that will influence the price of your procedure include your plastic surgeon’s expertise, geographic location of the practice, surgical facility fees, anesthesia, and other associated costs.

 Our team will provide you with a quote by the end of your consultation based on your treatment plan, helping you budget for your procedure.
 Insurance companies do not consider breast augmentation to be medically necessary, and carriers generally do not cover the cost of this procedure.